jamescridland/podinfra.net/app-developers/rss-scrapers.md

 * If you run a central RSS crawler, please **ensure this is identified [with a user-agent](/app-developers/user-agents.html).** This is normally one line of code, and a minor change, but makes all the difference to podcasters.

-Here's [how to set it in Go](https://stackoverflow.com/questions/13263492/set-useragent-in-http-request), in [Python's feedparser module](https://pythonhosted.org/feedparser/http-useragent.html), using [Python feed requests](https://stackoverflow.com/questions/10606133/sending-user-agent-using-requests-library-in-python), and in [the Axios library](https://github.com/axios/axios/issues/2560#issuecomment-555778304).
+Here's [how to set it in Go](https://stackoverflow.com/questions/13263492/set-useragent-in-http-request), in [Ruby](https://stackoverflow.com/questions/5798037/how-to-set-a-custom-user-agent-in-ruby), in [Python's feedparser module](https://pythonhosted.org/feedparser/http-useragent.html), using [Python feed requests](https://stackoverflow.com/questions/10606133/sending-user-agent-using-requests-library-in-python), and in [the Axios library](https://github.com/axios/axios/issues/2560#issuecomment-555778304).

 A best-practice user-agent for your RSS scraper would be something like: